gracewingo/read-dir/README.md

 # till-hw

-A NodeJS application designed to read, parse, filter, and write JSON files to a new file destination.
+A Node.js application that reads, parses, and filters JSON files (based on critieria you input).
+The app then writes the filtered list of files/data to a new file destination.

 # Setup

-To setup this project locally, follow these steps:

 - Fork this repository